CLASH: A novel, non-proprietary hatchery technology for seaweed production

 Photo: Cultured ulva (Monterey Bay Seaweeds)

-Project partner Dr. Michael Graham, professor at Moss Landing Marine Laboratories, and his colleagues have led the development of a prototype of a modular hatchery system that can be used to address this seaweed seed shortage.
-The new grant will provide Graham, California Sea Grant Extension Specialist Theresa Talley and their team of aquaculture scientists and industry members the ability to refine the design of the system, develop accompanying protocols, test the system in industry settings throughout the state and get the system into the hands of new growers.
+A funding grant from the National Oceanic and Atmospheric Administration and National Sea Grant Office is addressing this challenge by supporting the development of novel, non-proprietary hatchery technology for land-based seaweed production.
+Project partner Dr. Michael Graham, professor at Moss Landing Marine Laboratories, and his colleagues have created a prototype modular hatchery system called CLASH (Core-Lit Apparatus for Seaweed Hatcheries) to address the seaweed seed shortage.
+California Sea Grant Extension Specialist Theresa Talley and a team of aquaculture scientists and industry members are working to refine the system design, develop accompanying protocols, test the system in industry settings throughout the state and get the technology into the hands of new growers.

 An infographic depicting the kelp life cycle in the CLASH system.